Dundas, Ontario: Fine arts

 The Dundas Museum & Archives, located at 139 Park St. West, was established in 1956.
-Their collections, exhibits, and events showcase how Canadian history and geography has unfolded in the unique Dundas Valley.
-Several local events also take place at the Museum, including art shows, book launches, community celebrations, and more.
+Their collections, exhibits, and events showcase how Canadian history and geography have unfolded in the unique Dundas Valley.
+Several local events also occur at the Museum, including art shows, book launches, community celebrations, and more.

 Dundas is home to the Dundas Valley School of Art.
-Marion Farnan and Emily Dutton established it in 1964, and it became a non-profit corporation three years later.
+Marion Farnan and Emily Dutton established it in 1964.
+It became a non-profit corporation three years later.
 Since 1970, it has been located in the former Canada Screw Works building from the 1860s.
-It began a full-time diploma programme with McMaster University in 1998.

 The Carnegie Gallery is housed in the 1910 Carnegie library building and celebrated its 25th anniversary in 2005.
 It is run by the Dundas Art & Craft Association and hosts art exhibitions, book readings, concerts, McMaster custom framing and a gift shop.

 Music

 "Dundas, Ontario" is also the title of a song from the album Start Breaking My Heart by the artist Caribou (formerly Manitoba), a native of the town.
 Dundas' sobriquet The Valley Town is used as the title of a song on the album Mountain Meadows by the band Elliott Brood; one of the band members, Casey Laforet, spent part of his childhood in Dundas.
-The town has produced other independent artists including Junior Boys, Orphx, Koushik, and smaller bands such as Winter Equinox and The Dirty Nil.
+The town has produced other independent artists, including Junior Boys, Orphx, Koushik, and smaller bands such as Winter Equinox and The Dirty Nil.
 Folk singer Stan Rogers, who died in an airplane fire in 1983, lived in Dundas.
 He grew up in the Hannon area and moved to Dundas as an adult.
 He is best remembered for his songs about Canada's Atlantic provinces.

-Another one of Dundas' sons who came to fame as a singer/songwriter is Ryan van Sickle.
-A notable aspect of his career is that he was one of the first musicians to embrace Google's social platform Google+ and used it to become successful as an independent reggaeton artist with his album "Ghosts of the Brokenhearted".

 Dundas is home to the Dundas Valley Orchestra.
 The DVO is an amateur, community orchestra and was founded in the fall of 1978 by Arthur Vogt.
 Many have made the DVO a way station en route to successful musical careers.
-Former conductors include Rosemary Thomson, Michael Hall, Stephane Potvin and Dr. Glenn Alan Mallory.
-The DVO is currently conducted by Laura Thomas.
+Former conductors include Rosemary Thomson.